cyscale/cyscale.com/src/pages/blog/2022-03-04-psd2-requirements-through-the-technical-lens.md

 Around the fintech businesses, entire ecosystems have emerged.
 There are national as well as international level organizations that collaborate and launch initiatives to drive the competition as well as innovation in the sector.
 Regulatory bodies are part of the ecosystems as well, making sure that businesses are doing the best they can to protect fintech consumers.

-The purpose of this article is to take a deeper look at the most important regulations for payment services (which is a large subset of fintech services) in Europe, trying to showcase the requirements for the technology at the core of these businesses, its governance included.
+The purpose of this article is to take a deeper look at the most important regulations for payment services (which is a large subset of fintech services) in Europe, trying to showcase the security requirements for the technology at the core of these businesses, its governance included.

 We keep in mind that although the UK has left the European Union, they decided to adopt a great part of the regulation under their legislation as well.